 Insert new paragraphs 15.11 to 15.11.7, to read:

-"15.11 08 series of amendments

-15.11.1 As from the official date of entry into force of the 08 series of amendments, no Contracting Party applying this UN Regulation shall refuse to grant or refuse to accept UN type approvals under this UN Regulation as amended by the 08 series of amendments.
+15.11 As from the official date of entry into force of the 08 series of amendments, no Contracting Party applying this UN Regulation shall refuse to grant or refuse to accept UN type approvals under this UN Regulation as amended by the 08 series of amendments.

-15.11.2.
+15.11.1.
 As from 1 September 2020, Contracting Parties applying this UN Regulation shall not be obliged to accept UN type approvals to the preceding series of amendments that were first issued on or after 1 September 2020.